2017 RANKING & REVIEWS

 Key Factors That Led Us to Rank This as One of the Top Banks in Virginia

-Reasons Union Bank was included in this ranking for the best banks in Virginia are highlighted below.
+Reasons Union Bank was included in this ranking for the best banks in Virginia and one of the top banks in Richmond, VA, are highlighted below.

 Free Checking is truly just that: an entirely free checking account.
 It doesn’t require large balances or any other services to receive the free checking.

 There is no monthly fee and no minimum balance requirements, and this flexible, low-cost, and convenient account also includes a Visa debit card and unlimited check writing.